uxdxdev/uxdxdev.github.io/content/blog/the-staff-any-engineers-playbook/index.md

 excerpt: Every engineer should be allocating their time to execution, learning, planning, and support in different ratios.
 This post is a cognitive artefact outlining the responsibility ratios of a Staff Engineer, adjust ratios to suit yourself.
 ---

+> Every engineer should be allocating their time to execution, learning, planning, and support in different ratios.
+This post is a cognitive artefact outlining the responsibility ratios of a Staff Engineer, adjust ratios to suit yourself

 You've been promoted to Staff Engineer, now what?
 Reallocate your time.

 ## Staff Engineer Responsibilities